vsajip/kscript/README.md

-## Usage
+## Interpreter Usage

-To use `kscript` just specify it in the shebang line of your Kotlin scripts:
+To use `kscript` for a script just point to it in the shebang line of your Kotlin scripts:

 ```kotlin
 #!/usr/bin/env kscript